You don't need to be a collecting expert in order to sell your coins. With the right basic knowledge, anyone can do it.

 Don’t expect to receive the prices listed in any retail coin price guides.
 Also keep in mind that coins or paper money in poor condition may only be worth their face value.

-4. Get a fix on current bullion prices
+4. Familiarize yourself with current bullion prices

 If you’re selling gold or silver coins, you’re most likely going to receive an offer pegged at or around the spot metal value of your material.
 The spot price is an amount of money equivalent to the value of the bullion metal in your coins.
 In other words, the melt value.